HouzuoGuo/laitos/doc/Cloud-tips.md

 ## Deploy on Google App Engine

 Clone the laitos repository.
-In the clone directory, and create a sub-directory `gcp_appengine_data`.
+Create a sub-directory named `gcp_appengine_data` in the clone.
 Place the following files into the sub-directory:

 - `daemonName` - A plain-text file of comma-separated daemon names to be started on App Engine.
 The content is analogous to CLI parameter `-daemons`.